Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 Me: I’m past caring, love.
 Do what you like.

-And with that, Sue gives The Celestial Toymaker the n-word.
+And then Sue gives The Celestial Toymaker the n-word.
 Nowt.

 0/10

-Me: Bentham, the guy who claimed this story was a lost classic, described the next one as the worst Doctor Who story ever made.
-I thought you ought to know.
+Me: Bentham, the guy who claimed that this story was a lost classic, described the next one as the worst Doctor Who ever made.
+I just thought you ought to know.

-Sue: In that case, I’ll either love it or this is all over.
+Sue: In that case, I’ll either love it to bits or this experiment is over.
 I can’t go through another one like that.
 Life’s too short.